GSA/open-gsa-redesign/_apidocs/fsrs-bulkupload-api.md

 message | string | Message indicating status of the operation.
 Also includes any informative warning messages. errors | JSON Array | If there are validation errors, they are sent back as a part of this errors array.

-Note: To keep the user informed on the actions being done through the API, some descriptive messages will be sent back as a part of the "message" element.
+NOTE: To keep the user informed on the actions being done through the API, some descriptive messages will be sent back as a part of the "message" element.
 This will be done for the Create (POST) and Update (PUT) requests for Contracts.
 The scenarios when these informational messages will be provided are outlined below:
 * When there are existing Subaward Reports for the Contract Number, Reporting Agency, IDV Reference Number, Reference Agency, Subaward Number and the Subaward Date.
 * When there are existing Subaward Reports for the Contract Number, Reporting Agency, IDV Reference Number, Reference Agency, Subaward Number and the Subaward Date submitted on the same date.
 * When there are existing Subaward Reports for the Contract Number, Reporting Agency, IDV Reference Number, Reference Agency, Subaward Number and the Subaward Date submitted on the same date with the same Subaward amount.